profpbr/profpbr.github.io/index.md

 ## Seminars, Workshops & Training

-* Conducted and organized multiple seminars and workshops on employability, research methods, patent awarenes
+* Conducted and organized multiple seminars and workshops on employability, research methods, patent awareness and soft skills for students and faculty.

+---

+## Notes / Assets

+* You provided a visual resume image that can be used as a layout reference.
+The image file (provided) is available at: `/mnt/data/ecb68513-6827-449d-835f-fe11e1141170.png` — use it if you want to embed or convert the exact visual into HTML/CSS later.

+---

+*This `index.md` is intended as a ready-to-use Markdown resume.
+Edit any section to fit your preferred wording, contact details, or to add links to PDFs, ORCID, Google Scholar, or patent records.*